TormStorm/jagex-launcher-linux/README.md

 To install Wine with all the necessary dependencies head over to GloriousEggroll's Blog on [How to get out of Wine Dependency hell](https://www.gloriouseggroll.tv/how-to-get-out-of-wine-dependency-hell) and follow the instructions for your distribution.
 Make sure you also install WineTricks as it's needed for the next step.

 ## Installing .NET Framework
-Open a terminal and start Winetricks with following command `winetricks--force`
+Open a terminal and start Winetricks with following command `winetricks --force`

 Ignore any errors and keep pressing OK until you get to the next step.